 I first watched the Exorcist when I was about 9, I don’t know whether it was the projectile green vomit or badly done makeup, but I wasn’t impressed.
 If I’d watched it for the first time now, it might be a little different.
 I was skeptical about everything back then.
 These days I’m only skeptical about some things because I know there really are things that go bump in the night.
-Scary movies, books or stories, have a better effect.
-Leaving me switching lights on, scanning rooms and ceilings and ensuring there’s a hockey stick within reaching distance!
+Scary movies, books or stories, have a bigger effect on me now—yes, I leave lights on, scan rooms and ceilings and ensure there’s a hockey stick within reaching distance!

 I’m my own worst enemy and can never please myself.
 I started this series because I wasn’t happy with my villain or the villains in popular culture, guess what, I’m still not.
 So I started investigating what makes a really scary bad guy.
 This post aims to identify what sets apart your Lemony Snicket from your Michael Myers (Halloween).

 Lee Harvey Oswald, Vergil from DmC: Devil May Cry, Bellatrix Lestrange, Professor Umbridge, Annie Wilkes, Norman Bates from Psych, Cruella de Vil, Queen Jadis, the Witch from the Chronicles of Narnia, Sauron from Lord of the Rings, Child Snatcher from Chitty Chitty Bang Bang, Professor Moriarty from Sherlock Holmes, Nurse Ratched, Jack Torrance (The Shining).

 But what is it that makes them really scary?
 Lots of the stories these characters come from were made into films, and I think there is something we can learn from that.
 Here are the six things I’ve learned about creating really scary villains:

 One thing I failed to consider when thinking about my villain was what else other than the character themselves contributed to making them super scary.
 Films have the ability to add music: the creaking of a door, the vibrato on a particularly high note as the character pushes open a door into a darkly lit corridor… oh wait a minute, we writers can do that shit too!